lmfit/lmfit-py/doc/model.rst

 has a parametrized model function meant to explain some phenomena and wants to adjust the numerical values for the model to most closely match some data.
-With :mod:`scipy`, such problems are commonly solved with :func:`scipy.optimize.curve_fit`, which is a wrapper around :func:`scipy.optimize.leastsq`.
-Since Lmfit's :func:`minimize` is also a high-level wrapper around :func:`scipy.optimize.leastsq` it can be used for curve-fitting problems, but requires more effort than using :func:`scipy.optimize.curve_fit`.
+With :mod:`scipy`, such problems are commonly solved with :scipydoc:`scipy.optimize.curve_fit`, which is a wrapper around :scipydoc:`scipy.optimize.leastsq`.
+Since Lmfit's :func:`minimize` is also a high-level wrapper around :scipydoc:`scipy.optimize.leastsq` it can be used for curve-fitting problems, but requires more effort than using :scipydoc:`scipy.optimize.curve_fit`.

 Here we discuss lmfit's :class:`Model` class.
 This takes a model function -- a function that calculates a model for some data -- and provides methods to create parameters for that model and to fit data using that model function.
-This is closer in spirit to :func:`scipy.optimize.curve_fit`, but with the advantages of using :class:`Parameters` and lmfit.
+This is closer in spirit to :scipydoc:`scipy.optimize.curve_fit`, but with the advantages of using :class:`Parameters` and lmfit.

 In addition to allowing you turn any model function into a curve-fitting